e271828e/Flight.jl/docs/notes/design/framework_spec.md

 says which leaves *can* carry them, the seed which directions do.

-**The forgotten-`T` account, stated openly.** The whole-signature variant — a continuous producer declared as though it were discrete, the nastiest member of the class while the plain form was itself the tier marker — is extinct by
+**The forgotten-`T` account, stated openly.** The whole-signature variant — a continuous producer declared as though it were discrete — is unwritable by
 construction: the tier mandate catches it in [Stratum](#g-stratum) A (one of the build's three phases: structure, schedule, activation), before any user code runs.
 What remains is per-leaf: an author writes `Float64` at a leaf that really